Tafaza/edxNodejs-Lab2/README.md

 # edxNodejs-Lab2

-This project is part of the Microsoft's __Introduction to NodeJS__ course.
+This project is part of the [Microsoft's __Introduction to NodeJS__ course](https://courses.edx.org/courses/course-v1:Microsoft+DEV283x+2T2018/course/) hosted edx course platform.
 This project's purpose is to build a RESTful API to manage blog entries, like posts and comments.
 The REST API uses an in-memory store as database.

 ## RESTful blog API